kayla-manning/election-analysis-2020/posts/turnout.md

 ### Turnout in 2020

-Voter turnout serves key ingredient in a healthy, well-functioning democracy.
+Voter turnout serves as a key ingredient in a healthy, well-functioning democracy.
 In recent years, voter turnout has generally increased, with slightly greater turnout when neither party has an incumbent candidate:

 ![Figure 1](../figures/turnout/turnout_years.jpg)